3raxton/ForeignIpsum/README.md

 ![Foreign Ipsum Logo 2.2](https://raw.githubusercontent.com/3raxton/ForeignIpsum/master/Foreign%20Ipsum%20Logo.png)

 # Why did you make this?
 #### My family is extended across the globe.
-A major inspiration to this are my friends from all over the world who I have met and plan to travel to see.
+A major inspiration to this is my friends from all over the world who I have met and plan to travel to see.
 I wanted to make a plugin which incorporated my friends and the languages that they speak so I sent them messages asking for random texts in the langauges they knew and this is what they came back with.

 ![2016 Exchanges](https://raw.githubusercontent.com/3raxton/ForeignIpsum/master/2016%20Exchanges.jpg)
 ![2017 Exchanges](https://raw.githubusercontent.com/3raxton/ForeignIpsum/master/2017%20Exchanges.jpg)